Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

   - Used to formatting code while constructing the webpage and storing sensitive information
 - Pillow
   - Used for image control
--Gunicorn
+- Gunicorn
-  - Used for send send informations between server and act as a Python WSGI HTTP Server
+  - Used for sending informations between server and act as a Python WSGI HTTP Server
 - Boto3
   - Used for create, configure, and manage connection between amazone webservices
 - django-countries